CCNUZFW/STRLMA/README.md

 - We use a dataset consisting of audio samples recorded by different devices, with the recording acquisition device as the label.
 - We extract two kinds of features by get_MFCC and get_GSV, and the parameter settings are shown in the paper.
 - We train a spatial-temporal representation learning model with a multi-attention mechanism to predict the correct recording acquisition device for a given audio sample.

+If you have any question, please feel free to contact us through zfwang@ccnu.edu.cn